Skip to content

 The LRV for White Dove is 85.4 compared to Whitetail’s 86.
 Very similar, but a touch darker.

-White Dove is also slightly more yellow that Whitetail, but it is still an orange white.
-The final difference is that White Dove is less saturated, so it is a little closer to the grays than Whitetail.
+White Dove is also slightly cooler than Whitetail.
+The final difference is that White Dove is less saturated, so it has a bit more gray than Whitetail.

 Whitetail vs white dove on a wall behind a console table of plants

-Over all, pretty similar, but Whitetail does look a little more yellow than White Dove, and I think that is down to the saturation.
+Over all, pretty similar, but Whitetail does look a little more creamy than White Dove, and I think that is down to the saturation.

 Whitetail vs Benjamin Moore Swiss Coffee